Find information for patients and families to understand and navigate organ donation and transplantation below:

 Pancreas transplant procedures

-A pancreas transplant may involve either the whole pancreas or a pancreas segment.
-Whole organ transplants are far more common but a segmental transplant is possible.
-Segmental transplants are done if a living donor is involved.
-Many pancreas transplants also involve transplantation of the duodenum.
+A pancreas transplant may include either the whole pancreas or a pancreas segment.
+Whole organ transplants are far more common.
+Segmental transplants can be performed from a living donor.
+Many pancreas transplants also include transplantation of the duodenum.

-The kidney is frequently transplanted with the pancreas in the U.S. Many people suffering from pancreas failure also have renal failure.
+Many people suffering from pancreas failure also have renal failure.
+For this reason, the kidney is often transplanted with the pancreas.
 In most cases a kidney-pancreas transplant is performed from a deceased donor.
-But there have been several transplants performed using a living donor, with one kidney and a pancreas segment being donated.
+But some transplants have been performed using a living donor, with one kidney and a pancreas segment being donated.

 Reasons for pancreas transplants